Jigsaw777/Shisha/README.md

-# ShareItTest
+# Shisha
-Share it type app for faster file transfer
+Shisha, an all in one solution for data transfer problems